Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 AWS is responsible for securing the underlying infrastructure of the cloud, which includes:

-- Infrastructure Security: AWS ensures the physical and environmental security of its data centers.
+- Infrastructure Security: AWS ensures its data centers’ physical and environmental security.
 This includes safeguarding the hardware, software, networking, and facilities that run AWS Cloud services.

-- Network Security: AWS manages and protects the network infrastructure that underpins the cloud services, ensuring that the network is secure from external threats.
+- Network Security: AWS manages and protects the network infrastructure that underpins the cloud services, ensuring its security from external threats.

 - Service Security: AWS is responsible for the security of foundational services such as storage (e.g., Amazon S3), compute (e.g., Amazon EC2), and database services (e.g., Amazon RDS).
 This includes managing the underlying infrastructure and platform layers.